Jai (2004 Tamil film): Soundtrack

+The soundtrack was composed by Mani Sharma.

 Reception

 A critic from Sify called the film "tedious" and added that "all the hype about Jai being big budget extravaganza seems out of place as the story is as old as the hills.
 Simran's appearance in an item number fails to impress.
 On the whole Prashanth has to try out something new."
 Malini Mannath of Chennai Online wrote, "More attention seems to have been paid to the glamour element and the picturisation of the dance numbers than on the rest of the film".
 Malathi Rangarajan of The Hindu revealed "the ballyhoo for many a scene including the opening one is puzzling because it gives the impression that something big is to follow suit, but nothing of that sort happens".
 G. Ulaganathan of Deccan Herald said Prashanth "has done justice to his role", but criticised the excessive violence and clichéd plot, and director Narayan "made an appreciable effort".
+Cinesouth wrote "For the amount spent in making the film it has nothing.
+Prashanth shines only in the action scenes.
+It is sad that everything has gone a waste in the film and this could have been avoided.
+The director could have concentrated on the screenplay, as the story is just old wine in new bottle".
+M Bharat Kumar of News Today wrote "The lavishly- made movie lacks depth in screenplay and the scenes unfold rather quickly leaving the audience clueless on the story".

 The film became a box office failure.
 Post-release, Prashanth noted that as a producer of the film, the team had tried hard but ran into problems to begin with, lamenting that the project had been delayed by a year before filming started and thus the script lost its freshness.